-- 1 The Degree of Bachelor of Science in Economics and Finance is a degree in the Faculty of Commerce. - 2 Approved courses of study must be attended for at least three academic years after matriculation. - 3 The degree is being offered in a unitised form and the terms used in this context are as follows: - A unit is a set of approximately 24 hours of lectures for non-semesterised courses and 36 hours of lectures for semesterised courses. - A course is composed of one or more units.
-Each course will be followed by an examination. - (iii) Please note the following definition of terms:

-Course: A series of lectures, associated course work (if any) and the examinations associated with the course.

-Course Work: All essays, projects, mid-term examinations etc. that contribute towards the final mark for a course in addition to the final written examination paper.

-Examination Offering: There are two examinations associated with each course: the first examination, termed the First Offering, held immediately after the course and the second examination, termed the Second Offering, held at a later date, normally at the end of the subsequent semester for semesterised courses and in Autumn for non-semesterised courses.

-Deferral of Examination: Where the first examination offering associated with a course is not taken for whatever reason.

-- (iv) Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course, reattend, complete any assigned course work, pass the course examination and pay the associated fee. - (v) Credits will be given for each set of course units passed.
+- 1 The Degree of Bachelor of Science in Economics and Finance is a degree in UCD School of Business. - 2 Approved courses of study must be attended for at least three academic years after matriculation. - 3 The degree is being offered in a unitised form and the terms used in this context are as follows: - (i) A unit is a set of approximately 24 hours of lectures for non-semesterised courses and 36 hours of lectures for semesterised courses. - (ii) A course is composed of one or more units.
+Each course will be followed by an examination. - (iii) Please note the following definition of terms: - Course: A series of lectures, associated course work (if any) and the examinations associated with the course. - Course Work: All essays, projects, mid-term examinations etc. that contribute towards the final mark for a course in addition to the final written examination paper. - Examination Offering: There are two examinations associated with each course: the first examination, termed the First Offering, held immediately after the course and the second examination, termed the Second Offering, held at a later date, normally at the end of the subsequent semester for semesterised courses and in Autumn for non-semesterised courses. - Deferral of Examination: Where the first examination offering associated with a course is not taken for whatever reason. - (iv) Students who do not obtain the credits associated with a course by the second examination offering may be required to re-register for that course, reattend, complete any assigned course work, pass the course examination and pay the associated fee. - (v) Credits will be given for each set of course units passed.
 Each level of the degree programme contains 60 units (in accordance with European Union standards, namely the European Credit Transfer System: ECTS), which are assigned as follows:

-Level 1 Course Summary Credits

-ACC 1003 Financial Accounting 1 14.0

-ECON 1123 Principles of Microeconomics 5.0

-ECON 1124 Principles of Macroeconomics 9.0

-MATH 1903 Analysis and Calculus 9.0

-MATH 1904 Algebra 9.0

-STAT 1600-1604 Statistics 14.0

-Total: 60.0

-Level 2 Course Summary Credits
+Laval 2 Course Summary Credits

 ACC 3016 Taxation 5.0

 ECON 2713 Microeconomics 6.6

 ECON 2701 Macroeconomics 6.6

-ECON 2706 Econometrics 6.6
+STAT 2412-2414 Statistical Theory 6.6

-(ECON 2711 The Irish Economy 6.6
+ECON 2711 The Irish Economy 6.6

-or MST 2714 Introduction to Analysis 6.6
+or MST 2714 • 6.6

-FIN 2007 Finance 8.25
+FIN 2007 Introduction to Analysis Finance 8.25

-FIN 3047 Financial Institution Management 6.6
+FIN 3047 Finance Financial Institution Management 6.6

 MATH 1907 Foundations for Financial Mathematics 8.25

 MATH 1908 Optimisation in Finance 5.5

-Total: 60.0
+MAIII 1700 Total: 60.0

+lota: 60.0

 Level 3 Course Summary Credits

-Level 3 ECON Course Summary 3780 Credits 6.0

-Applied Econometrics I Applied Econometrics II

 ECON 3780 Applied Econometrics I 6.0

-ECON ECON 3780 3781 Applied Econometrics I Applied Econometrics II 6.0 6.0

-ECON ECON ECON 3780 3781 3702 Applied Econometrics I Applied Econometrics II Microeconomics 6.0 6.0 6.0
+ECON 3781 Applied Econometrics II 6.0

-ECON ECON ECON FIN 3780 3781 3702 Applied Econometrics I Applied Econometrics II Microeconomics 6.0 6.0 6.0
+ECON 3702 Microeconomics 6.0

-ECON ECON ECON FIN Option 1 3780 3781 3702 3055 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics 6.0 6.0 6.0 18.0
+FIN 3055 Financial Economics 18.0

+Option 1

-ECON ECON ECON FIN Option 1 STAT 3780 3781 3702 3055 3614 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series 6.0 6.0 6.0 18.0 6.0
+STAT 3614 Time Series 6.0

-ECON ECON FIN Option 1 STAT MST 3780 3781 3702 3055 3614 3713 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis 6.0 6.0 18.0 6.0 6.0

-ECON ECON ECON FIN Option 1 STAT MST ECON 3780 3781 3702 3055 3614 3713 3785 3723 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis International Economics (Trade) 6.0 6.0 18.0 6.0 6.0 6.0

-ECON ECON FIN Option 1 STAT MST ECON MST 3780 3781 3702 3055 3614 3713 3785 3723 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis International Economics (Trade) 6.0 6.0 18.0 6.0 6.0 6.0

-ECON ECON FIN Option 1 STAT MST ECON MST Option 2 3780 3781 3702 3055 3614 3713 3785 3723 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis International Economics (Trade) Special Topics: Differential Equations 6.0 6.0 18.0 6.0 6.0 6.0 6.0

-ECON ECON FIN Option 1 STAT MST ECON MST Option 2 ECON 3780 3781 3702 3055 3614 3713 3785 3723 3783 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis International Economics (Trade) Special Topics: Differential Equations Macroeconomics 6.0 6.0 18.0 6.0 6.0 6.0 6.0

-ECON ECON FIN Option 1 STAT MST ECON MST Option 2 ECON ECON 3780 3781 3702 3055 3614 3713 3785 3723 3783 3783 3735 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis International Economics (Trade) Special Topics: Differential Equations Macroeconomics Introduction to Game Theory 6.0 6.0 18.0 6.0 6.0 6.0 6.0 6.0

-ECON ECON FIN Option 1 STAT MST ECON MST Option 2 ECON ECON ECON 3780 3781 3702 3055 3614 3713 3785 3723 3783 3735 3714 3720 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis International Economics (Trade) Special Topics: Differential Equations Macroeconomics Introduction to Game Theory Finance 6.0 6.0 18.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0

-ECON ECON FIN Option 1 STAT MST ECON MST Option 2 ECON ECON ECON ECON 3780 3781 3702 3055 3614 3713 3785 3723 3783 3735 3714 3720 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis International Economics (Trade) Special Topics: Differential Equations Macroeconomics Introduction to Game Theory Finance 6.0 6.0 18.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0

-ECON ECON FIN Option 1 STAT MST ECON ECON ECON ECON ECON ECON ECON 3780 3781 3702 3055 3614 3713 3785 3723 3783 37735 3714 3720 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis International Economics (Trade) Special Topics: Differential Equations Macroeconomics Introduction to Game Theory Finance Industrial Organisation 6.0 6.0 18.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0

-ECON ECON FIN Option 1 STAT MST ECON ECON ECON ECON ECON ECON ECON ECON 3780 3781 3702 3055 3614 3713 3785 3723 3783 3735 3714 3720 3019 3027 3785 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis International Economics (Trade) Special Topics: Differential Equations Macroeconomics Introduction to Game Theory Finance Industrial Organisation Computer Applications 6.0 6.0 18.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0 6

-ECON ECON FIN Option 1 STAT MST ECON ECON ECON ECON ECON ECON ECON ECON 3780 3781 3702 3055 3614 3713 3785 3723 3783 37735 3714 3720 3019 3027 Applied Econometrics I Applied Econometrics II Microeconomics Financial Economics Time Series Analysis International Economics (Trade) Special Topics: Differential Equations Macroeconomics Introduction to Game Theory Finance Industrial Organisation Computer Applications Mathematical Decision Support Systems 6.0 6.0 18.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0 6.0 6
+MST 3713 Analysis 6.0

+ECON 3785 International Economics (Trade) 6.0

+MST 3723 Special Topics: Differential Equations 6.0

-Option 4 1
+Option 2

 ECON 3783 Macroeconomics 6.0

+ECON 3735 Introduction to Game Theory 6.0

+ECON 3714 Finance 6.0

+ECON 3720 Industrial Organisation 6.0

+indosition Organisation 0.0

+Option 3

+MIS 3019 Computer Applications 6.0

+MIS 3027 Mathematical Decision Support Systems 6.0

+ECON 3785 International Economics (Trade) 6.0

+MIS 3013 Decision Applications 6.0

+Option 4

+ECON 3783 Macroeconomics 6.0

 FIN 3026 International Financial Management 6.0

 FIN 3018 Treasury Management 6.0

 FIN 3022 Financial Management 6.0

 Total: 60.0

-Please note: the above courses are as prescribed for the academic year 2004/2005 Students should note that the courses listed for levels 1, 2 and 3 for the academic year 2005/2006 and subsequent years may change, may be dropped or may be modified.
+Please note: the above courses are as prescribed for the academic year 2005/2006 Students should note that the courses listed for levels 1, 2 and 3 for the academic year 2006/2007 and subsequent years may change, may be dropped or may be modified.